The Data Behind the Decision

 What's next: movement, biomechanics, and the unexplored

-Joey's vision for where this technology goes is as specific as it is ambitious.
-The foundation is already in place — now it's about deepening what the data can answer.
+Joey's vision for where this technology goes next is as specific as it is ambitious.

 “If you can integrate it with video — look at when a player is going into and out of a groundstroke or a serve, look at how their legs are moving — you start to ask: is one leg not moving fast enough relative to the other, and is it causing them to hit a weaker ball?”